What Is Silent Evidence?

 Detransitioners are stigmatised and silenced.

-Research is being supressed:
+Research is being censored:

 A picture is slowly starting to form, but it isn’t a pretty one.